Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-02-technical-project-manager.md

 These are the primary skills that the job entails.

 1. Traditional project management techniques.
-Monitoring and reporting time, costs, quality.
+Monitoring and reporting time, costs, quality
-2. Agile project delivery management techniques.
-Working with our software development team and our customers to
+2. Agile project delivery management techniques using product backlogs and kanban
 3. Deep understanding in our areas of technology and innovation
-4. Desire to exceed expectations in project delivery
-5. Motivated and able to work autonomously
+4. Motivated and able to work autonomously

-We realize managing this range of project styles may be unusual and favour potential and ambition over specific experience in a particular delivery methodology.
-This position will suit a highly-motivated candidate at the start or early in their project management career, with an engineering background or having recently transitioned from a development team.
+We realize managing this range of project styles may be unusual and we favour potential and ambition over specific experience in a particular delivery methodology.
+This position will suit a highly-motivated candidate early in their project management career, with an engineering background or having recently transitioned from a development team.

 #### Nice to have skills